AFOABC

 Candise became familiar with AFOA BC through her mother, Margaret Alexander, providing help at conferences over the years.
 Candise is a dedicated and loyal employee spending over 20 years in her previous two places of employment.
 She looks forward to this change with the familiarity of the AFOA BC team.
 Candise would also like to add the CAFM designation to her list of accomplishments.

 Candise is a Canucks fan and loves supporting the team at home games.
-Family is very important to Candise, she loves her family fiercely, particularly her late mother and younger sister.
+Family is very important to Candise, she loves her family fiercely, particularly her late mother who passed in 2018.

 Candise can recite just about every line from Jurassic Park and is a big fan of the Harry Potter and Marvel movies.